gabrielqap/hubspot-integration/README.md

 ### Authorization

 - `GET /oauth/authorize`
-  Returns the HubSpot authorization URL.
+  Redirects the user to the HubSpot authorization URL.

 - `GET /oauth/callback?code=...`
   Exchanges the authorization code for an access token.